charles-sliced/pushback_llm_meter/readme.md

 # ChatGPT Prompt Meter Extension

 This Chrome browser extension enhances your experience on [ChatGPT](https://chatgpt.com) by providing an insightful visual feedback mechanism for your prompts.
 After you send a prompt, the extension queries the OpenAI API to receive a numerical value between 0 and 10 and displays it as a circular meter next to your prompt.
-The meter is color-coded from **yellow (0)** to **red (10)**, offering a quick and intuitive way to gauge additional information about your prompts.
+The meter is color-coded from **red (0)** to **green (10)**, offering a quick and intuitive way to gauge additional information about your prompts.

 ---